About Pam Foss Art

 My work has been favorably reviewed in numerous media outlets including: The New York Times, The Washington Post, The Albany Times Union, The Toronto Star, Delaware State News, Departure’s magazine, Home Companion magazine, Southwest Art, Hunterdon Life, Blood Horse, and artFcity.com.
 My art has also been featured on The Ellen, and Phil Donahue television shows.

-I aim to create art that both expresses my inner world and love of nature.
-I believe that sculpture, whatever its form, should never be something frozen in time rather it should always convey movement, like poetry in motion.
+I create art that expresses my inner world and love of nature.
+I believe that sculpture should never be frozen in time rather it should always convey movement, like poetry in motion.
 In short, "sculpture with a pulse".

 My most recent exhibition was a pre-Covid month long solo show in December of 2019 at the Centers for the Arts Bonita Springs Tranovich Gallery.
 The show featured more than 25 of my works representing different phases of my career.

 I invite you to visit my Mooresville studio/gallery where you will see one of the most accomplished, diverse and intriguing sculpture collections in North Carolina.
 Please note that visits are by appointment only.
 Book your appointment by calling (410) 490-1140.